geraldmc/algo-bio/GMcC-PP02x/README.md

 ```

 ### Run Assignment Code
-To run the program change directories to `GMcC-PP02x` and execute the file `driver.py` as described.
-There are two data files supplied.
+To run the program change directories to `GMcC-PP02x` and execute the file `driver.py`.
+There are two input data files supplied.
 The first is `./data/Minimum.txt`.
-This is the required input file for the assignment.
-To run this file execute the following:
+This is the required input for the assignment.
+To run this, please execute the following:

 ```
 >> python driver.py --input ./data/Minimum.txt --output ./data/output.txt
 ```

-A second data file is supplied and is named `./data/Extra.txt` To run this file execute the following command:
+A second supplied data file is named `./data/Extra.txt` To run this execute the following:
 ```
 >> python driver.py --input ./data/Extra.txt --output ./docs/output.txt
 ```